mtuncbilek95/ARPGProject/README.md

 # ARPG Project
 It is a showcase project which shows our skills on Game Development.
-We would like to consider this project as one level AA Game.
+We would like to consider this project as one level AA Game Project.
 Developed with Unreal Engine 5
 Current models and animations bought from UEMarketplace to start the project according to our perspective.

 ## Completed Works (Last Update 09.17.2022):